How Long Does It Take to Build a Deck: Factors and Timelines

 Mistakes

 Laying deck boards is often touted as the quick and easy portion of deck building.
 Because of this, it has been my experience that beginner builders tend to get overconfident and rush.
 This results in mistakes, specifically in gaping or measurements.
-Both of which can set you back quite a bit of time.
+Both of these can set you back quite a bit.

 Type of Decking